 In summary, the research supports a historical theory: that life on Earth began in the oceans.
 Amino acids (which scientists believe arrived on Earth billions of years ago, brought by meteor showers) can bind together to form peptides, then proteins, and ultimately life.

-What has stunned the researchers, however, is in the proportions of the phenomenon.
-Using state-of-the-art spectrometers to closely observe chemical reactions within water droplets, Cooks and his colleagues found that "extremely rapid reactions can occur" where water droplets meet the atmosphere.
+What has astonished researchers, however, is the scale of the phenomenon.
+Using cutting-edge spectrometers to closely observe chemical reactions inside water droplets, Cooks and his colleagues found that “extremely rapid reactions can occur” where water droplets meet the atmosphere.

 How fast?
 Much.
 Very, very much.

-"Reaction rates in droplets are one hundred to one million times faster than the same chemicals reacting in bulk solution," Cooks said.
+“Reaction rates in droplets are a hundred to a million times faster than the same chemicals reacting in bulk solution,” Cooks said.

 What do we know about water?

-Cooks and his team go so far as to claim that the building blocks of life can spontaneously form in water itself, without the need for other catalysts.
+Cooks and his team go so far as to say that the building blocks of life can form spontaneously in water itself, without the need for other catalysts.

 Purdue's conclusions will help answer many questions still standing.
 From making better drugs to understanding the basic processes involved in the formation of life on Earth, or even creating our own versions of life.

-"We all know that water was and is essential for life on Earth," says Doucette.
-"But we still have a lot to learn."
+“We all know that water was and is essential to life on Earth,” Doucette says.
+“But we still have a lot to learn.”